temporalio/documentation/docs/content/what-is-a-child-workflow-execution.md

 A Parent Workflow Execution must await on the Child Workflow Execution to spawn.
 The Parent can optionally await on the result of the Child Workflow Execution.
-Consider the Child's [Parent Close Policy](/docs/content/what-is-a-parent-close-policy) if the Parent does not await on the result of the Child, which includes any use of Continue As New by the Parent.
+Consider the Child's <preview page={WhatIsAParentClosePolicy}>Parent Close Policy</preview> if the Parent does not await on the result of the Child, which includes any use of Continue-As-New by the Parent.

-When a Parent Workflow Execution reaches a Closed status, the Server propagates Cancellation Requests or Terminations to Child Workflow Executions depending on the Child's [Parent Close Policy](/docs/content/what-is-a-parent-close-policy).
+When a Parent Workflow Execution reaches a Closed status, the Server propagates Cancellation Requests or Terminations to Child Workflow Executions depending on the Child's Parent Close Policy.

 <CenteredImage
 imagePath="/diagrams/parent-close-policy.svg"